maelys-mcardle/snowflake/docs/README.md

                                  This type is stored as an integer.
                                  If BANK2 is unallocated, stores 0 in BANK1.
 08   DEL        BANK             Deletes all data associated with BANK.
+09     #        BANK1   BANK2    Stores the size of BANK1 in BANK2.
+                                 For string type, stores string length.
+                                 For array type, stores the number of items.
 ```

 ```